 For School of Medicine and School of Nursing:

-Jennifer leads the Duke Health Office of Foundation Relations and Corporate Giving, serving Duke’s schools of medicine and nursing, and the health system.
+Jennifer leads the Duke Health Office of Foundation Relations and Strategic Partnerships, serving Duke’s schools of medicine and nursing, and the health system.
 She spearheads activities to initiate and strengthen Duke Health’s partnerships with foundations and companies.
 Jennifer has extensive experience supporting multi-disciplinary teams in order to pursue grant opportunities in support of research and education.
 She enjoys collaborating with academic leaders, faculty members, and staff to seek support for strategic priorities, and serving as a partner and resource for representatives from foundations and companies.
 Prior to joining Duke Health, Jennifer held various positions in foundation relations and research development at the University of North Carolina at Chapel Hill and in the UNC system office.
 Jennifer earned a master’s degree from the University of Maryland and bachelor’s degree from Gonzaga University.

 Anita joined Duke Health Development and Alumni Affairs in 2006, after serving for more than 20 years in the development field.
 Anita works with faculty and administrators across the health system to advance strategic priorities centered on health and medical sciences, faculty development, and scholarship support.
 Before joining Duke, Anita served for five years as the Southeast Foundations Officer for Environmental Defense Fund, for five years as Director of Grants and Programs at Meredith College, and for ten years at Capital Development Services where she authored directories of foundations and corporate philanthropy in North Carolina, Virginia, and Georgia.
 Anita holds a master’s degree in Philanthropy and Development from Saint Mary’s University of Minnesota and a bachelor’s degree from Beloit College.